-Business continuity plans IT safety concepts should ensure the ability to operate on an on-going basis and limit losses in the event of severe business disruption.
+Business continuity plans as well as IT safety concepts should ensure the ability to operate on an on-going basis and limit losses in the event of severe business disruption.
 A full replication of IT was put in place.
 In case of disruption of one site (Vienna or Geneva), full operations could be proceeded from the second site promptly.